raeTen/celestia-g2-Qtsplash/README.md

  fancy enough, just use it.
  There are two or three pixels which probably disturb by a bright background, but hey, it's a splashscreen...
- So give it a try by using qtmain.cpp and qtappwin.cpp in src/qt and splash-ng.png in /celestia
+ So give it a try by using qtmain.cpp and qtappwin.cpp in src/celestia/qt and splash-ng.png in /celestia
- BTW, you don't need to do "make install" for testing purposes (Linux).
+ Another way would be having an own splash screen class like cel_splashscreen.cpp, Due to less code, I'd prefer this way.
+ Don't hesitate to "improve" the pixels ...